PavlidisLab/rdp/README.md

 Read about database backup options for mysql here: https://dev.mysql.com/doc/refman/5.7/en/backup-methods.html

+If you get any errors during any part of the following process, please contact us.

 Obtain the latest jar file and replace your old jar file with it.
 Add this line to your application-prod.properties:
 ```Ini